gordonav/gordonav/README.md

 ### Hi there 👋

 - 🖥️ I’m currently a front-end software engineer.
-- 👀 I’m interested in data analytics and solutions.
+- 👀 I’m interested in data analytics and machine learning.
 - 🏝️ In my free time, I like to read books and travel to new places.

 ### The fun stuff 💃